M-Colley/pedsumo/README.md

     7. Manhattan (very processor-intensive)
 - Increased usability
     1. We added a configuration GUI for easy customization of values and easy simulation of several scenarios in a row
-    2. We added a user friendly GUI with additional data visualization to provide information during simulation time
+    2. We added a user-friendly GUI with additional data visualization to provide information during simulation time
     3. We added command line functionality with looping, allowing for several simulations in a row without interruption
-    4. Addition of result files after a simulation and quick conversion of all xml result files of a simulation to csv.
+    4. Addition of result files after a simulation and quick conversion of all XML result files of a simulation to CSV.
-- Usage of LLMs to derive a crossing decision: We currently use [flan-alpaca-large](https://huggingface.co/declare-lab/flan-alpaca-large) but recommend [flan-alpaca-gpt4-xl](https://huggingface.co/declare-lab/flan-alpaca-gpt4-xl) if you have sufficient compute and RAM. `Attention: Highly Experimental and a CUDA graphics card is required`
+- Usage of LLMs to derive a crossing decision: We currently use [flan-alpaca-large](https://huggingface.co/declare-lab/flan-alpaca-large) but recommend [flan-alpaca-gpt4-xl](https://huggingface.co/declare-lab/flan-alpaca-gpt4-xl) if you have sufficient compute and RAM. `Attention: Highly Experimental and a CUDA graphics card is required.`

 ## How to Start